Cray-HPE/docs-csm/operations/security_and_authentication/Default_Keycloak_Realms_Accounts_and_Clients.md

 ### Private clients

 - `admin-client`
     - The `admin-client` client represents a service account that is used during the install to register the services with the API gateway.
 The secret for this account is generated during the software installation process.
 - `oauth2-proxy-*`
     - The `oauth2-proxy-*` clients are used by the `oauth2-proxies` to authenticate web UIs using OAUTH.
 - `system-compute-client`
-  - The `system-compute-client` client is used by the Cray Operating System \(COS\) for compute nodes and some NCN services for boot orchestration and management.
+    - The `system-compute-client` client is used by the User Services Software (USS) for compute nodes and some NCN services for boot orchestration and management.
 - `system-pxe-client`
     - The `system-pxe-client` client is used by the `cray-ipxe` service to communicate with `cray-bss` to prepare boot scripts and other boot-related content.
 - `system-nexus-client`
     - The `system-nexus-client` client is used by the `cray-nexus` service to login to Nexus with Keycloak users.
 The `system-nexus-client` has two roles created for
     authorization: `nx-admin` and `nx-anonymous` that can be added to any account to give permissions to that user in Nexus.

 ### Public clients

 - `shasta`
     - The `shasta` client is meant to be a generic client that can be used to access any Cray micro-service.
 The software install process creates the `shasta` client in the `Shasta` realm.
       The `shasta` client is public and has mappers set up so that the `uidNumber`, `gidNumber`, `homeDirectory`, and `loginShell` user attributes are included in the `userinfo` response.
       The `shasta` client has two roles created for authorization: `admin` and `user`.